Guidance

 Part 1: Deferrals

-7. Ofsted puts the interest of children and learners first.
+7. Ofsted puts the interest of children, young people and learners first.
 It is only in exceptional circumstances that we would consider granting a deferral.
-A provider requesting a deferral will need to evidence the reasons for their request.
+A provider requesting a deferral will need to evidence the reasons for its request.

 Circumstances for deferring Ofsted inspections and visits

-8. There are a limited number of circumstances when we may decide to defer an inspection or visit.
-The examples below show where we could potentially grant a deferral, but do not provide automatic grounds for a deferral, and are not exhaustive.
-We will consider each case separately and on its own merits, including (where applicable) consideration of whether the setting is under regulatory or enforcement action.
+8. There are a limited number of circumstances in which we may decide to defer an inspection.
+The examples below show where we could potentially grant a deferral, but they do not provide automatic grounds for a deferral, and are not exhaustive.
+We will consider each case separately and on its own merits, including (where applicable) considering whether the provider is under regulatory or enforcement action and/or whether the rationale for any deferral has the potential to undermine statutory requirements, such as a registered early years provider continuing to meet the conditions of registration, including ‘fitness to practice’.

-9. Normally, we will only defer an inspection or visit if:
+9. Normally, we will only defer an inspection if:

-• the headteacher, proprietor, centre manager, childcare provider, nominated individual, the initial teacher education (ITE) provider representative, the nominated lead provider representative, registered manager and/or registered provider or similar authority, or a member of the provider’s senior management team is subject to a current police investigation or serious concern from another agency that would be compromised by an inspection of, or visit to, the provider
+• the headteacher, proprietor, centre manager, childcare provider, nominated individual, ITE provider representative, nominated lead provider representative, DCS, registered manager and/or registered provider or similar authority, or a member of the provider’s senior management team is subject to a current police investigation or serious concern from another agency that would be compromised by an inspection of, or visit to, the provider

-• the provider has experienced a recent major incident, such as: a fatality involving a pupil, child, service user, trainee, training participant or a member of staff; serious injury or serious/infectious illness at a provider; death of a member of a household where childcare takes place; or a serious incident when the presence of an inspector would have an adverse impact on the well-being of children, young people or adults
+• the provider has experienced a recent major incident, such as: a fatality involving a child, young person or learner or a member of staff; serious injury or serious/infectious illness at a provider; death of a member of a household where childcare takes place; or a serious incident when the presence of an inspector would have an adverse impact on the well-being of children, young people and learners

-• the relevant setting is closed to all users – for example, owing to a staff training day or adverse weather conditions that make access difficult or dangerous – for at least half of the time for which the inspection or visit has been scheduled (this does not apply to pre-registration inspections of independent schools)
+• the provider is closed to all users – for example, owing to a staff training day or adverse weather conditions that make access difficult or dangerous – for at least half of the time for which the inspection has been scheduled (this does not apply to pre-registration inspections of independent schools)

-• at least three quarters of the users will not be at the provider’s setting or with their employer – for example, owing to a school trip, holiday or a religious festival – for at least half of the period for which the inspection or visit has been scheduled (this does not apply to inspections of registered childcare settings or pre-registration inspections of independent schools)
+• at least three quarters of the users will not be on site or with their employer – for example, owing to a school trip, holiday or a religious festival – for at least half of the period for which the inspection has been scheduled (this does not apply to inspections of registered childcare settings or pre-registration inspections of independent schools)

-• a school has very recently converted to become an academy; in these circumstances, His Majesty’s Chief Inspector (HMCI) reserves the right to go ahead with the inspection or visit if they deem it necessary, or to schedule the academy’s first inspection or visit for a later date
+• a school has very recently converted to become an academy; in these circumstances, His Majesty’s Chief Inspector (HMCI) reserves the right to go ahead with the inspection if they deem it necessary, or to schedule the academy’s first inspection for a later date

 • a further education and skills provider, ITE provider or an ECF or NPQ lead provider is no longer in receipt of relevant public funding